PriyankagithubS/PriyankagithubS/README.md

-# 👋 Hi, I'm Priyanka S
+# 👋 Hi, I'm Priyanka Shanmuga Sundaram

 Welcome to my GitHub profile!
 I am a **Biomedical Engineer** with a strong passion for **MERN stack development and problem-solving**.
 Here, you'll find a variety of projects showcasing my skills and interests.